global-asp/asp-source/en/0329_lazy-anansi.md

 One day, he was walking past
 Rabbit's house when he smelled something cooking.
-“Greens!” he said excitedly.
+"Greens!" he said excitedly.
-“They're not quite ready yet,” said
+"They're not quite ready yet," said
 Rabbit.
-“You can help me with the washing up in the mean time.”
+"You can help me with the washing up in the mean time."
-“Sorry, I have things to do.
-I'll come back later,” said Anansi.
+"Sorry, I have things to do.
+I'll come back later," said Anansi.

 ##
-“How will I call you when they're ready?” asked Rabbit.
+"How will I call you when they're ready?" asked Rabbit.
 Anansi thought for a minute.
-“I'll spin a web,” he said, “and tie one end around my leg and one end to your pot.
-When the greens are ready, pull on the web string and I'll come right away.”
+"I'll spin a web," he said, "and tie one end around my leg and one end to your pot.
+When the greens are ready, pull on the web string and I'll come right away."
 So Anansi tied the web to the pot, and walked on.